Policy 11B: Faculty Salary

 The university recognizes the importance of its faculty and the need to invest resources in them to develop and maintain the capacity to achieve its mission.
 A fundamental purpose of the University of Colorado is the teaching of students; it is faculty members who provide that instruction.
 The faculty convey the latest information and techniques to students so that our graduates can be locally, nationally, and internationally competitive.
 A second fundamental purpose of the university is to generate new knowledge.
 Faculty members define the cutting edge of their fields of knowledge through their research, which also strengthens the education of their students.
-Faculty members contribute to the university’s well-being, mission, and operations through shared governance and service to the institution and the community.
+Faculty members contribute to the university’s well-being, mission, and operations through shared governance and leadership and service to the institution and the community.
 [A glossary of salary terminology is located at the end of this policy.]

 (1) Faculty compensation is a major factor in securing the quality of the university’s academic programs.
 Therefore, the salary needs of the faculty will be a high-priority element of budgetary planning each fiscal year.
 (Note: Compensation in addition to salary is determined at the university level and is described in Regent Policy 11-F Benefits).

 - Merit shall be the prevailing factor in all recommended salary increases.
 Determinations of merit shall be made by a collegial and consultative process within the primary unit using clearly articulated standards of merit and employing existing primary unit (defined in the glossary) guidelines, including peer review.